arangodb/docs/3.11/graphs-pregel.md

 - `resultField` (string): Most algorithms use this as attribute name for the result.
 Some use it as prefix for multiple result attributes.
 Defaults to `"result"`.
-- `useMemoryMaps` (bool): Use disk based files to store temporary results.
-  This might make the computation disk-bound, but allows you to run computations which would not fit into main memory.
-It is recommended to set this flag for larger datasets.
 - `shardKeyAttribute` (string): shard key that edge collections are sharded after (default: `"vertex"`)
 - `ttl` (number): The time to live (TTL) defines for how long (in seconds) the Pregel run